Zoka Forest: Location

 The forest is in the southern part of Adjumani District, approximately 50 km south of Adjumani, the district capital.
 The coordinates of the forest are 03°01'03.0"N, 31°39'21.0"E (Latitude:3.017500; Longitude:31.655830).

 Overview

 Situated in the Itirikwa and Ukusijoni sub-counties in the southern part of Adjumani District, the Zoka Central Forest Reserve measures about 1259 ha.
 It is the only natural tropical rain forest and the only natural forest resource in Adjumani District.

 Conflicting interests

 Prime minister's investigation

-In August 2016, Prime Minister Ruhakana Rugunda launched an investigation into the plundering of the Zika Forest.
+In August 2016, Prime Minister Ruhakana Rugunda launched an investigation into the plundering of the Zoka Forest.
 The four-person team is led by Mary Karooro Okurut, the Minister for General Duties in the Office of the Prime Minister.
 Other team members include Lands, Housing and Urban Development Minister Betty Amongi, Minister of Water and Environment Sam Cheptoris, and Minister of State for Northern Uganda Grace Kwiyucwiny.